Weighted Fairness Notions for Indivisible Items Revisited

 or equivalently,

-\end{definition} WPROP$(0,0)$ is the same as weighted proportionality, while WPROP$(0,1)$ is equivalent to the notion WPROP1 put forward by \citet{AzizMoSa20}.
-As noted above, an equivalent condition is that, if the utility that agent~$i$ derives from her bundle is less than her \emph{(weighted) proportional share} $\frac{w_i}{w_N}\cdot u_i(M)$, then the amount by which it falls short should not exceed $\left(\frac{w_i}{w_N}\cdot n\cdot x + y\right)\cdot u_i(B)$.
+\end{definition} The expression on the left-hand side, when non-negative, is the amount by which agent $i$'s bundle falls short of her weighted proportionality threshold.
+The definition requires this quantity to be upper-bounded by the value of at most one item not in $i$'s bundle, scaled by a weighted average of $n/w_N$ and $1/w_i$.
 The factor $n$ can be thought of as a normalization factor, since $B$ is removed from the entire set of items $M$, which is distributed among $n$ agents, rather than from another agent's bundle as in the definition of \wefxy.
 This normalization ensures that, similarly to the \wefxy family, when all entitlements are equal, \wpropxy reduces to PROP1 whenever $x+y = 1$.

-With different entitlements and $x+y = 1$, a higher $x$ yields a stronger guarantee for agent~$i$ (i.e., the agent's utility cannot be far below her proportional share) when $w_i < w_N/n$, while a higher $y$ yields a stronger guarantee for the agent when $w_i > w_N/n$ (note that the quantity $w_N/n$ is the average weight of the $n$ agents).
+WPROP$(0,0)$ is the same as weighted proportionality, while WPROP$(0,1)$ is equivalent to the notion WPROP1 put forward by \citet{AzizMoSa20}.
+With different entitlements and $x+y = 1$, a higher~$x$ yields a stronger guarantee for agent~$i$ (i.e., the agent's utility cannot be far below her proportional share) when $w_i < w_N/n$, while a higher $y$ yields a stronger guarantee for the agent when $w_i > w_N/n$ (note that the quantity $w_N/n$ is the average weight of the $n$ agents).
 This raises the same two questions that we posed for WEF$(x,y)$: For which pairs $(x,y)$ can WPROP$(x,y)$ always be attained?
 And is it possible to attain it for different pairs $(x,y)$ simultaneously?